stephenajulu/julzinsight.co/content/about.md

 sections:
   - type: content_section
     content: >-
-      Welcome to Julz Insight, a tech firm on a mission to build innovative and impactful products, brands, and solutions that have the potential of changing the world.
-Our vision is to create a sustainable and tech-empowered future, and we believe that addressing the pressing challenges facing humanity today is the key to achieving that goal.
+      Welcome to Julz Insight, a marketing and tech firm based in Nairobi, Kenya that focuses on building innovative, influential, and impactful products, brands, and solutions by providing cutting-edge tech, marketing, and consulting solutions.
+Our vision is to create a tech-empowered world, and we believe that we can do it.

-      We understand that creating a sustainable future is not an easy task, but at Julz Insight, we believe that by bringing together a community of the brightest minds, we can reimagine what the future will look like in 20 to 30 years and build it today.
-Our team is committed to addressing these challenges head-on, and we're excited to be redefining the future now.
+      Competition is inevitable but at Julz Insight through 9 years of knowledge and experience brewing all kinds of things in Tech, we can help you rise so high above the curve such that you are the curve.

-      While our vision is grand, we're starting small by helping brands thrive.
-Our team is focused on creating innovative solutions that allow brands to connect with their customers in new and exciting ways.
-We work closely with our clients to understand their needs and challenges, and we use our expertise in technology and sustainability to develop solutions that can help them succeed.
+      While our vision is grand, our team is just that focused on creating innovative solutions for you.
+We work closely with our clients to understand their needs, wants, and challenges, and we use our expertise in technology and marketing to help you thrive.

-      At Julz Insight, we believe that by helping brands thrive, we can play a small but significant role in creating a sustainable future.
-We're committed to doing our part, and we're excited to see where this journey will take us.

       Thank you for considering Julz Insight, and we look forward to working with you.

-      Come and let's do build something great together!
+      Come now and let's build something great together!

       [Get in touch](/contact/)
     image: images/julzinsightheader.png